 Disability Royal Commission

 In April 2019, the Australian Government announced a Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability.
+The Royal Commission published it's findings in September 2023.
+You can read the full Disability Royal Commission report online here and an Easy Read version of the report here

-What is the Royal Commission?
+What is a Royal Commission?

 A Royal Commission is a public inquiry that allows the Australian Government to look into a particular issue.
 In the Australian system of government, royal commissions are the highest form of inquiry on matters of public importance.

-Why was the Disability Royal Commission
+Why was the Disability Royal Commission Announced?

 In Australia, people with disability of all ages experience higher rates of violence than the general population, and often experience violence in ways that are specific to their disability.